 We're going to install a , secured in a beautiful wall-mount built by , at the entrance to the Heart Center for easy access.
 On this touch screen, families can browse through Physicians, Surgeons, Nurses, Therapists, and other staff, and put a name with a face, a face with a name and gain an understanding of the role and responsibility of each team.

 Additionally, the content will be easily managed by Heart Center admins, where they can create and organize teams and team members from a separate, easy-to-use, content management application.
 As they make updates, the application on the iPad will automatically update to reflect those changes.

 To build this, we built a custom web application, hosted in , for content management.
-This secure application also exposes its data through a Web API, so that the iPad application can pull that information down easily.
+This secure application exposes its data through a Web API, so the iPad application can pull that information down easily.

 The iPad application is a simple wrapper around a web application which uses HTML5, and to power the front end interface.
 It automatically refreshes after five minutes of inactivity and pulls the latest data in.
 Using on the iPad allows us to securely scope the user's session to the Care Team application.

-The user experience was designed to emphasize photos of team members, and as such was built to accomodate a variety of photo sizes and qualities.
+The user experience was designed to emphasize photos of team members, and was built to accommodate a variety of photo sizes and qualities.
 There was one software library that was particularly helpful in making it easy to resize, compress and rotate photos in the content admin, which is .
 It was designed from the ground up to support cross-platform .NET Core development and is a joy to use.